j3y3h0/j3y3h0/README.md

 ### 🌱 I’m currently learning ...
 - C# .NET CORE
-- React18, NextJS, Typescript
+- React, NextJS, Typescript
 - Python, Django
-- MySQL, RepoDB
+- MariaDB, AWS

 <!--
 **han-jojo/han-jojo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.